Out of the Inkwell

 Still from an Inkwell Imps cartoon featuring Koko the Clown and Fitz the Dog.

 The National Film Registry-preserved short Koko's Earth Control, featuring Koko the Clown and Fitz the Dog.

 Out of the Inkwell is an American animated film series of the silent era created by Max Fleischer, which pioneered the use of several animation techniques during its run.
-The shorts were a mix between live-action and animation, with cartoon character Koko the Clown (initially known as "The Inkwell Clown" or simply "The Clown") interacting with live-action people, most notably Fleischer himself (referred to as "The Boss").
+The shorts were a mix between live-action and animation, with cartoon character Koko the Clown (initially known as "The Inkwell Clown" or simply "The Clown") interacting with the people around him, most notably Fleischer himself (referred to as "The Boss").

-The series was first produced at Bray Pictures between 1918 and 1921, when Max and Dave Fleischer founded Inkwell Studios, releasing the series through various state-rights companies (including what would become Warner Bros.
-Pictures) until 1924 when the Fleischers joined Red Seal Pictures.
+The series was first produced at Bray Pictures between 1918 and 1921, when Max and Dave Fleischer founded Inkwell Studios, releasing the series through various state-rights companies (including what would become Screen Gems) until 1924 when the Fleischers joined Red Seal Pictures.
 After Red Seal folded in 1927, Paramount Pictures picked up the series and renamed it The Inkwell Imps, which ran until 1929.

 History

 The series was the result of three short experimental films that Max Fleischer independently produced from 1914 to 1916 to demonstrate his invention, the rotoscope, a device consisting of a film projector and easel used to achieve realistic movement for animated cartoons.
 The rotoscope projected motion picture film through an opening in the easel, covered by a glass pane serving as a drawing surface.
 The image on the projected film was traced onto paper, advancing the film one frame at a time as each drawing was made.
-Fleischer's younger brother Dave Fleischer, who was working as a clown at Coney Island, served as the model for their first famous character, eventually known as Koko the Clown.
+Fleischer's younger brother Dave Fleischer, who was working as a clown at Coney Island, served as the model for their first famous character, eventually known as Koko the Clown, who in each cartoon popped out of the inkwell into the "real world".